hawkinsw/medava/README.md

         at edu.uc.cs3003.medava.SupplyChain.main(SupplyChain.java:6)
 ```

 Why?
-Because the `Hospital` eventually unloads an instance of the `Jarvik` class and that is __not_ an instance of `Medicine` (or one of its subtypes) so the cast is invalid!
+Because the `Hospital` eventually unloads an instance of the `Jarvik` class and that is _not_ an instance of `Medicine` (or one of its subtypes).
+In other words, the cast is invalid!
 But, but, but -- I know, I see it, too!

 `Jarvik` _is_ a class that implements all the methods that we need to be able to add it to the `Transporter` -- there's a `getMedicineName`, there's a `isTemperatureRangeAcceptable`, there's even a `getSchedule`, even though it doesn't necessarily make sense.
 Java is not impressed.
 That static cast cannot complete because the static cast relies on _nominal type equivalency_ and a `Jarvik` is not a `Medicine` (or subtype thereof).
 If Java used structural type equivalency, then we might have had a chance!
 But here ... no dice!

 ## Mirror, Mirror On The Wall!

-We've avoided the elephant in the room for long enough -- none of the changes that we made above even yielded code that compiled let alone executed correctly!
+We've avoided the elephant in the room for long enough -- none of the changes that we made above even yielded code that compiled let alone executed correctly (or safely)!
 The compiler first encounters a problem in the `load` method of the `Transporter` class!
 Why?
 Because the `load` method relies on the fact that it can invoke a method named `isTemperatureRangeAcceptable` on the item to load to determine whether to follow the client's command.

 But, again, the type of the parameter is `Object` (because we wanted our `Transporter` to have maximum flexibility)!
 We know that casting is probably not a good solution.
 I mean, how could we determine how to write the cast when we've left ourselves wide open to accepting an instance of absolutely any Java type?

 There's still hope, though!
 Java provides an amazing set of functionality under the umbrella of _reflection_.
-Reflection is a feature of a programming language that "allows its programs to have run-time access to their types and structures and to be able to dynamically modify their behavior."
+Reflection is a feature of a programming language that "allows [programs written in that language] to have run-time access to their types and structures and to be able to dynamically modify their behavior."
 (Sebesta)

 Our simulation software (in particular, the `Transporter` and `Hospital` class) could (!!) use reflection to dynamically check whether the item to be loaded and shipped has the proper validation methods (i.e., `isTemperatureRangeAcceptable`, `getSchedule`, `getMedicineName`).
-Based on the result of that check, the `Transporter` and `Hospital` classes will modify their behavior:
+Then, based on the result of that check, the `Transporter` and `Hospital` classes will modify their behavior:

 1. In the `Transporter` class, if the `isTemperatureRangeAcceptable` function is not available on the method being `load`ed, the function will assume that it cannot be added to the transporter's cargo bay; if the validation method _is_ available, then the `load` method of the `Transporter` class will call it just as it did before to make the "can ship" determination!
 1. In the `Hospital` class, if the `getSchedule` method is not available during `receive`, the method will assume that it cannot be received; if the validation method _is_ available, then the `receive` method of the `Hospital` class will call it just as it did before!